nuejs/nue/packages/nuejs.org/docs/content-tags.md

 - **Works Without JavaScript**: All the tab functionality is implemented purely using CSS.
 The tabs continue to work seamlessly even if JavaScript is disabled or not available in the browser.

-- **No Extra HTML/JS Coding**: You don't need to write new JavaScript functions or HTML structures—everything is done by simply adding styles to the existing markup.
+- **No Extra HTML/JS Coding**: You don't need to write new JavaScript functions or HTML structures — everything is done by simply adding styles to the existing markup.

-By creatively using CSS, Nue makes it easy to craft responsive, interactive tabbed interfaces while keeping the underlying codebase clean and maintainable—proving that CSS alone can create sophisticated UI elements.
+By creatively using CSS, Nue makes it easy to craft responsive, interactive tabbed interfaces while keeping the underlying codebase clean and maintainable — proving that CSS alone can create sophisticated UI elements.

 ## Description lists